All Episodes

 Telephone number 800-282-2882.

-Place soundbite number 23, and this is Charles Gasparino responding to a New York Times uh story or reporter on CNBC this morning about Merrill Lynch and their bathroom redecoration.
+This is Charles Gasperino responding to a New York Times story or reporter on CNBC this morning about Merrill Lynch and their bathroom redecoration.

-Anybody defends that office the two people who I love that defended that office, or one person I love is Rush Limbaugh, and he defended it on purely like it was supply-side economics.
+The two people who I love that defended that office, well, one person I love is Rush Limbaugh, and he defended it purely like it was supply-side economics.

 But that's not entirely true.

-Yeah, I gave a supply-side economics uh lesson there.
+Yeah, I gave a supply-side economics lesson there.

-But also, folks, the the foundation for my philosophical reaction to the Merrill Lynch bathroom is freedom.
+But also, folks, the foundation for my philosophical reaction to the Merrill Lynch bathroom is freedom.

 Freedom, this was not bailout money that they used.